-Appropriate Use of the Internet, systems, and technology equipment:
+Appropriate Use of the Internet, Systems, and Technology Equipment

-Students are responsible for appropriate behavior when using District technology systems and work areas.
+Students are responsible for appropriate behavior when using District technology systems.
 The lists below do not cover every possible situation.
 If you have any question about appropriate behavior, ask your teacher, librarian, or technology teacher.